com-480-data-visualization/com-480-PieChartMasters/README.md

 ### Problematic

-The general topic of our visualization is about the 2008 subprime mortgage crisis.
-The main goal is to understand the evolution of the crisis geographically and temporally.
+Our visualization project explores the 2008 subprime mortgage crisis, focusing on its **geographic** and **temporal** evolution.

-Here is an overview of the different aspect of the crisis that we want to show through some visualizations in order to understand them :
+Through interactive visualizations, we aim to highlight key aspects of the crisis:

 **1. Understand the dynamics of mortgage defaults:**
 - With an interactive map of the United State, we want to highlight how mortgage defaults spreads over time in order to identify regional clusters of high default rates.